Jcheems/fr3_control/README.md

-# fr3_control
+# FR3_control
 Welcome to my master's thesis workspace, where all the relevant files from the working period are stored, including original documents, relevant images and video.
+The origin dissertation can be accessed by [Master dissertation](https://github.com/Jcheems/fr3_control/blob/main/11428365.pdf).

 # FR3 Manipulator Control and Simulation Project